Tushino Airfield: Other

 The Soviet Air Fleet Day became primarily associated with Soviet Air Forces (VVS), so a separate day has been established for Soviet Air Defense Forces (PVO) a second arm of Soviet military that employed numerous fighter squadrons.
 It was called Soviet Air Defense Forces Day (День войск противовоздушной обороны СССР), occurred on the second Sunday of April, and was celebrated with air parades of lesser scale.

-In 1991, at the behest of Mikhail Gorbachev, Tushino Airfield was used to host the free Monsters of Rock concert featuring AC/DC, Metallica, the Black Crowes and Pantera.
+In 1991, Tushino Airfield was used to host the first outdoor rock festival ever held in the Soviet Union - the free Monsters of Rock concert featuring AC/DC, Metallica, the Black Crowes and Pantera.
 Official estimates placed the crowd at between 1,000,000 and 1,600,000 people.
-The crowd was unofficially estimated to number at least 1.5 million people.
+The crowd was unofficially estimated to number at least 1.5 million people and went down in history as the largest concert all participating bands have played in their respective careers.
+The concert has been recorded into the concert film For Those About to Rock: Monsters in Moscow.

 Furthermore, 200,000 people attended the "Inside Bram" backdoor tour.
 The "Bram" backstage tour was planned to tour through Germany, France and Spain, but was cancelled due to health issues.

 The stadium of Spartak Moscow was built on the site of the Tushino Airport.
 Otkrytie Arena (or Spartak Stadium) is a multi-purpose stadium in Moscow, the construction of which started in October 2010.
 It's used mostly for football matches and host the home matches of FC Spartak Moscow.
 The stadium was designed with a capacity of 35,000 people, but later this was changed to a 42,000 people.
 The stadium hosted 2017 FIFA Confederations Cup and 2018 FIFA World Cup games.